nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 - `FROM_DATE` and `TO_DATE` are dates in `DD-MM-YYYY` format.
 - The command will filter out all expenses that satisfy your constraint and draw a bar graph.
 If the time range is small (under one month), a daily graph will be displayed.
 Otherwise, a monthly graph will be used.

-Note that this command currently has a time span limit of `1080 days`.
+Note that this command currently has a time span limit of `1080 days` (approximately 36 months).
+Exceeding this limit will return an error.

 Examples:
 - `visualize`